kinnera04/SpringBootApplication/README.md

 ## Description
 I have created a spring Boot application with REST API using H2 and JMS.

-Once you clone the respository by using GIt url, Please do the following steps.
+Once you clone the repository by using Git url, Please do the following steps.

 1.Import existing maven projects/projects from Git.
 Once it is imported in STS/Eclipse/other IDES.
 Do right click the project